SFTtech/openage/doc/nyan/api_reference/reference_ability.md

 Assigns a game entity a resource spot that can be harvested by other game entities with the `Gather` ability.

 **resource_spot**
 The resource spot as a `ResourceSpot` object.
-It defines the contained resource type and capacity.
+It defines the contained resource type and resource capacity.

 **harvest_progress**
 Can alter the game entity when the percentage of harvested resources reaches defined progress intervals.